-At the National Motorsport Academy we understand that attending university on campus is not always possible.
-Many students would struggle to fit study around a full time job and family commitments.
-For many capable enthusiasts who have always wanted a career in motorsport, obtaining the necessary qualifications has seemed impossible.
-Now mature students have been given a second chance and college/school leavers have the opportunity to earn-while-they-learn and gain practical motorsport experience alongside their studies.
+At the National Motorsport Academy we understand that studying for a university degree on campus is not always possible.
+Many students would not be able to fit study around a full time job and family commitments.
+For many capable enthusiasts who have always wanted a career in motorsport, obtaining the necessary degree has seemed impossible.
+Now mature students have been given a second chance and college/school leavers have the opportunity to earn-while-they-learn and gain practical motorsport experience as they study for their degree.

 With a tuition fee student loan, even mature students can forget about paying fees and concentrate on becoming a qualified motorsport engineer.
 Even if you already have a degree in a non-related subject, you are still eligible for a student loan (or a second student loan) to study an engineering subject.

 It is important to note that student loans are not based on household income or means tested, consequently the majority of students in England and Wales will qualify (N. Ireland and Scotland will vary).

 Student loans are one of the cheapest and safest forms of long-term borrowing possible.
 The massive advantage over normal borrowing is you only repay if you earn enough, and if you lose your job, repayments stop.Martin Lewis Money Saving Expert Part-time Student Guide